infranodus/n8n-infranodus-workflow-templates/README.md

-# n8n-infranodus-workflow-templates
+# n8n Infranodus Workflow Templates

-n8n InfraNodus workflow templates
+Useful n8n templates to be used with [InfraNodus knowledge graphs](https://infranodus.com) for portable GraphRAG integrated into your LLM workflows.